AmeriCommerce/rest-api/api-carting.md

 Submits all of the cart information to process payment and create an order.
 Returns a `200 OK` response with a model specific to this endpoint as the response body (see sample response data below for details).

-*At the time of this writing, some advanced features available on Spark Pay Online Store's checkout page might not be available here.*
+*At the time of this writing, some advanced features available on AmeriCommerce's checkout page might not be available here.*

 ### Request body